← Back to 史記

 使

 Duke Wen of Jin, Chong Er, was Duke Xian of Jin's son.
 From a young age he liked scholars.
-At the age of seventeen, he had five worthy scholars: Zhao Cui; Hu Yan Jiu Fan, Duke Wen's maternal uncle; Jia Tuo; Xian Zhen; Wei Wu Zi.
+At the age of seventeen, he had five worthy scholars: Zhao Cui; Huyan Jiu Fan, Duke Wen's maternal uncle; Jia Tuo; Xian Zhen; Wei wuzi.
 From when Duke Xian was crown prince, Chong Er was indeed already an adult.
 When Duke Xian ascended the throne, Chong Er was twenty-one years old.
-In Duke Xian's thirteenth year, because of Li Ji, Chong Er prepared the city of Pu to defend against Qin.
+In Duke Xian's thirteenth year, because of Li Ji, Chong Er fortified Pu against Qin.
 In Duke Xian's twenty-first year, Duke Xian killed Crown Prince Shen Sheng.
 Li Ji had slandered him.
 Chong Er feared and, without bidding farewell to Duke Xian, defended the city of Pu.
 In Duke Xian's twenty-second year, Duke Xian made the eunuch Lu Di hurry to kill Chong Er.
-Chong Er leaped over the wall.
-The eunuch pursued and cut his robe sleeve.
+Chong Er leaped over the wall, and the eunuch pursued him and cut off his sleeve.
 Chong Er then fled to Di.
 Di was his mother's state.
-At this time Chong Er was forty-three years old.
+At this time Chong’er was forty-three years old.
 These five scholars followed him.
 Several dozen others whose names are not recorded also arrived in the state of Di.

 50